Ugezu J. Ugezu

 Ugezu Jideofor Ugezu professional known as Ugezu J. Ugezu is a Nigerian director, actor, screenwriter and producer.
 Ugezu is also a Highlife composer and singer.

 Early life

 Ugezu was born in Enugwu Ukwu, Anambra state, Nigeria on 19 October 1970.

 After he completed his primary school education, he went to Community Secondary School, Umueze Anam from 1982 to 1985 and also went to Fr.
 Joseph High School, Aguleri from 1986 to 1988 where he completed his secondary school education and obtained his senior school certificate.

 Ugezu J. Ugezu got admission into the Enugu State University of Science and Technology popularly known as ESUT.
-In this institution was were he acquired bachelor's degree in Pulic Administration.
+It was in this institution where he acquired bachelor's degree in Public Administration.

 Career

 Ugezu J. Ugezu has been active in the Nollywood industry since 2000 and has starred in more than 100 movies.

-Ugezu writes, stars or directs movies that focused on the promotion of Igbo culture and tradition.
+Ugezu writes, stars or directs movies that focus on the promotion of Igbo culture and tradition.